MashrafiGit/Developer-Portfolio/README.md

 This project was built as a learning milestone to practice HTML and CSS fundamentals and to understand how a real-world portfolio website is structured.

 ## Notes
-This is a static frontend project.
-The contact form is not connected to any backend service.
+- This is a static frontend project
+- The layout is not fully responsive
+- Designed mainly for desktop view
+- No backend or JavaScript functionality is included